MacKenzie Falls (Migunang wirab) Revitalisation

 The project

-MacKenzie Falls is one of the most spectacular and most visited sites in the Grampians (Gariwerd) National Park.
+MacKenzie Falls (Migunang wirab) is one of the most spectacular and most visited sites in the Grampians (Gariwerd) National Park.

-The Victorian Government is investing $7.76 million to revitalise the MacKenzie Falls visitor precinct and surrounding area.
+The Victorian Government is investing $7.76 million to revitalise the MacKenzie Falls (Migunang wirab) visitor precinct.
 This project is on the Traditional Lands of the Jardwadjali and Djab Wurrung peoples.
+This project is aligned to the Greater Gariwerd Landscape Management Plan.

 Three female walkers standing at viewing area on a track at the base of the waterfall, with the waterfall in the background